 Why Sports Premium Funding 2021 can make a difference Telford

-Subsidise the expense of some after school clubs to allow more children to get involved in sport Continue to offer more CPD for the PE leader to manage the funding efficiently and to keep an eye on and examine the quality PE provision as well as supplying other personnel CPD opportunities To further enrich the PE curriculum by participating in additional traditional and alternative sports To establish a greater awareness among pupils about the threats of obesity and other activities that undermine pupils’ health To preserve and widen community links with regional sporting suppliers to enhance our curriculum and out of school sport provision, particularly for talented and skilled pupils Obtain AfPE Quality Mark in acknowledgment of PE Introduce newChange4Life sport clubs and connected personnel CPD Promote PE and sport at playtimes by buying training for the midday supervisor team and play area devices Supply additional release time for the PE leader to prepare for, display and examine the usage of the additional funding Acquired devices for PE lessons to enhance the curriculum used and to ensure that provision matched the requirements of all our children Invested in new PE plans of work for each year group Release teachers and TAs to take children to additional enrichment sporting events Gymnastics CPD for all teachers by Gemma Cole (6 weeks team mentor) High Flyers Basketball funding towards additional curricular club Raise the profile of competitive school sports through involvement in Bournemouth Schools Competitions Raise the profile of competitive school sports through involvement in School Games program Supply transportation to festivals and out of school activities CPD for Level 5 and 6 AfPE PE Leader Course CPD for all teachers to improve knowledge of a variety of sports (likewise Change 4 Life, BUPA Start to Move) Supplied personnel with PE uniform to enhance the profile of PE and sport for personnel, children and moms and dads. sports premium funding.
+Subsidise the expense of some after school clubs to allow more children to get involved in sport Continue to offer more CPD for the PE leader to manage the funding efficiently and to keep an eye on and examine the quality PE provision as well as supplying other personnel CPD opportunities To further enrich the PE curriculum by taking part in additional traditional and alternative sports To establish a greater awareness among pupils about the threats of obesity and other activities that undermine pupils’ health To preserve and widen community links with regional sporting service providers to enhance our curriculum and out of school sport provision, particularly for talented and skilled pupils Obtain AfPE Quality Mark in acknowledgment of PE Introduce newChange4Life sport clubs and connected personnel CPD Promote PE and sport at playtimes by buying training for the midday supervisor team and playground devices Supply additional release time for the PE leader to prepare for, display and examine the usage of the additional funding Acquired devices for PE lessons to enhance the curriculum used and to ensure that provision matched the requirements of all our children Invested in new PE plans of work for each year group Release teachers and TAs to take children to additional enrichment sporting events Gymnastics CPD for all teachers by Gemma Cole (6 weeks team teaching) High Flyers Basketball funding towards additional curricular club Raise the profile of competitive school sports through involvement in Bournemouth Schools Competitions Raise the profile of competitive school sports through involvement in School Games program Supply transportation to festivals and out of school activities CPD for Level 5 and 6 AfPE PE Leader Course CPD for all teachers to improve knowledge of a variety of sports (likewise Change 4 Life, BUPA Start to Move) Supplied personnel with PE uniform to enhance the profile of PE and sport for personnel, children and parents. sports premium funding.

-As a legacy of the 2012 Olympic video games, the government provides additional PE & Sport funding to sustain and improve the provision for physical education (PE) and sport in primary schools.
+As a tradition of the 2012 Olympic video games, the government provides additional PE & Sport funding to sustain and improve the provision for physical education (PE) and sport in primary schools.
 Schools need to invest the additional funding on improving their provision of PE and sport, however they have the liberty to pick how they do this.

 Why Sports Premium Funding 2021 can make a difference across Telford